Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

 - GitHub preview does not support rendering of Gradio blocks.
-- To use the interactive Gradio interface, run this notebook in a Colab or local Jupyter environment.
+- To use the interactive Gradio interface, run this notebook in a Colab with T4 Tesla GPU connected.